Dr Craig Johnson

 Teaching

-I am the unit lead for the School of Anatomy's second year Anatomy by Dissection (ANAT20005) unit and the anatomy lead for the first year of the medicine programme, delivering the anatomy component of the Foundations of Medicine (MEDI10008) unit.
+I am the anatomy lead for the first year of the medicine programme, and I deliver the anatomy component of the Foundations of Medicine unit.

-Beyond these, I contribute to the school's Research Concepts (ANAT30010), Methods, Communication and Translation (ANAT30003), Advanced Topics in Applied Anatomy (ANAT30008) and Functional and Clinical Anatomy II (ANAT30005) units, teaching science communication, core research skills and synovial joint biology, while also teaching on our Gateway to Health Sciences (medicine, dentistry and veterinary science) courses (ANAT10004 and ANAT10007).
+Beyond these, I have contributed to Research Concepts (ANAT30010), Methods, Communication and Translation (ANAT30003), Advanced Topics in Applied Anatomy (ANAT30008) and Functional and Clinical Anatomy II (ANAT30005) units.
+I have also taught on the Gateway to Health Sciences (medicine, dentistry and veterinary science) courses (ANAT10004 and ANAT10007), the BDS and the BVSc programmes.

 I regularly supervise third year dissertation projects (ANAT30012) in my subject areas (public engagement with anatomy and osteoarthritis).